 more directly, a landing page is a certain web page that is designed while keeping a single objective in mind.

-The landing page is the first step towards the conversion funnel.
+The landing page is the first step toward the conversion funnel.
 It is responsible for converting your website visitors into potential conversions.

 There are certain things that you should keep in mind if you are looking to improve the user experience of your landing page.